FSSAI has published a guidance document on the use of supplements/ products intended for sportspersons

 - PEPTIDE HORMONES, GROWTH FACTORS, RELATED SUBSTANCES, AND MIMETICS

 The following are prohibited:

 - The Administration or reintroduction of any quantity of autologous, allogeneic (homologous) or heterologous blood, or red blood cell products of any origin into the circulatory system.

 - Artificially enhancing the uptake, transport or delivery of oxygen.
-Including, but not limited to: Perfluorochemicals; efaproxiral (RSR13) and modified haemoglobin products, e.g. haemoglobinbased blood substitutes and microencapsulated haemoglobin products, excluding supplemental oxygen by inhalation.
+Including, but not limited to Perfluorochemicals; efaproxiral (RSR13) and modified hemoglobin products, e.g. hemoglobin-based blood substitutes and microencapsulated hemoglobin products, excluding supplemental oxygen by inhalation.

 - Any form of intravascular manipulation of the blood or blood components by physical or chemical means.